THUND3R0040/Mini-Project/README.md

 ## Main App
 In the main App , we used Human type and used casting to avoid execution errors .

+Contains the main method to demonstrate the functionality of the university management system.